aragon/osx/packages/contracts/docs/osx/02-how-to-guides/01-dao/04-managing-plugins/index.md

 ---
-title: How to manage the plugins installed in your DAO
+title: Manage the plugins installed in your DAO
 ---

-## Managing the Plugins within your DAO
+## How to manage the Plugins within your DAO

 <!-- TODO This page needs improvements -->